open/close all folders

 - Grandpa Dave is implied to have an early stage of this in the Arthur episode, "Grandpa Dave's Memory Album".

 - The South Park episode "Cash for Gold" implies that grandpa Marvin Marsh has Alzheimer's.

 - The Simpsons:

 - Abraham "Grandpa" Simpson has a pretty heavily eroded mind.
 This can range from simple forgetfulness to being completely divorced from reality.
 He once kept two policemen occupied by claiming to be the Lindbergh baby and wanting his "fly-fly dada".
 When the police ask if he's trying to stall them, or if he's just senile, he admits it's "a little from Column A, a little from Column B".
 This is consistently played for laughs.

 - Danger Mouse's superior Colonel K became this as this series went on.
-He could never remember how to end a transmission or got transmission sign-offs confused.
+He can never remember how to end a transmission or gets transmission sign-offs confused.